Kansas Water Quality at a Glance

 Statewide Compliance and Testing

-• Overall Compliance: The majority of Kansas’s 1,000+ public water systems meet federal Safe Drinking Water Act standards, though several systems face challenges from nitrate contamination and emerging PFAS concerns requiring enhanced monitoring and treatment.
+• Overall Compliance: The majority of Kansas’s 1,000+ public water systems meet federal Safe Drinking Water Act standards, though 31 systems — including 13 in south-central Kansas — now operate nitrate treatment facilities, and additional systems face emerging PFAS challenges requiring enhanced monitoring and treatment investment.

 Major Water Sources and Challenges

-• High Plains Aquifer: Critical groundwater source for western Kansas, facing depletion concerns and nitrate contamination from agricultural practices requiring sustainable management and enhanced monitoring.
+• High Plains Aquifer: The critical groundwater source for western Kansas faces accelerating depletion and nitrate contamination from intensive agricultural practices.
+Sustainable management and enhanced monitoring are priorities identified by the 2026 task force.

-• Arkansas and Kansas River Systems: Primary surface water sources for central Kansas including Wichita area, with challenges from agricultural runoff and periodic drought conditions requiring advanced treatment technologies.
+• Arkansas and Kansas River Systems: Primary surface water sources for central Kansas including the Wichita area, with challenges from agricultural runoff, periodic drought, and PFAS concerns near upstream industrial and military sites.

 Rural and Agricultural Communities